festusmaithyakcau/alx-system_engineering-devops/README.md

 This repository contains programs written for the system engineering and Developer Operations track at ALX School.
-In these projects, I worked with Bash and practiced writing Bash scripts to automate tasks.The specific list of projects contained in this directory are as follows:
+In these projects, I worked with Bash and practiced writing Bash scripts to automate tasks.
+The specific list of projects contained in this directory is as follows:

 * [0x00.
 Shell, basics](./0x00-shell_basics)
 * [0x01.
 Shell, permissions](./0x01-shell_permissions)